admin-shell-io/submodel-templates/development/Simulation/1/0/README.md

 ## About this version

-This version is the first version officially published by IDTA.
+This version is the first version to be officially published by IDTA.

 ## Difference to prior versions